What is CBD? How is CBD extracted from hemp? Why do people use it? How CBD affects to humans’ body? Are there different types of CBD?

 What is CBD?

 CBD (Cannabidiol) is one of the many identified cannabinoids found in the cannabis plant.
-It is non-psychoactive, which means that it doesn't affect the mind, but there are a plethora of positive effects on the bodies of humans and animals all over the world.
+It is non-psychoactive, which means that it doesn't affect the mind, but it potentially have a plethora of positive effects on the bodies of humans and animals.
 The cannabinoid that does affect your mind, like being high, for example, is THC (Tetrahydrocannabinol).
 THC is often illegal in many countries due to its psychoactive properties, which can often influence judgment, decision making, and motivation.

 Most if not all, CBD products in the UK contain less than 0.2% THC, meaning that these products will keep your mind untouched.

 There is a vast range of CBD infused products available in the UK that give you your daily dose.
 Starting from CBD for oral use and finishing with topicals: Including CBD lip balm, CBD bath bombs, and CBD infused drinks.
 Those who look after their skin use CBD topicals and a lot of people report that it helps with improving skin.
-People with muscular issues find that CBD pain relief rub helps them ease their joints and relax their muscles...in the most natural way!
+People with muscular issues find that CBD potential pain relief properties may help them in the most natural way!

-The human body's built-in endocannabinoid system (ECS) works to keep the body in its balanced state of homeostasis.
-Each endocannabinoid works differently.
+The human body's endocannabinoid system (ECS) works to keep the body in its balanced state of homeostasis.
+Each endocannabinoid works differently for its purposes.
 But in general, the endocannabinoid system performs different functions specific to each area of the body.
-For example, if you pull a muscle in your leg, the ECS has been known to help regulate immune cells to limit inflammation in that area.
+For example, if you pull a muscle in your leg, the ECS has been known to react as faster and regulate immune cells to help limit inflammation in that area.

 Each cannabinoid exhibits a different effect on the body and mind.
 Some are noticeable, some not.
 Many effects sit behind the scenes but play an essential role in our body's ECS.

-Cannabinoid receptors are all over our bodies, oddly enough, a lot of them being in our eyes.
+Cannabinoid receptors are all over our bodies.
 Most of our CB(1) receptors are in several brain regions, with lower amounts in a more widespread fashion over the rest of our body.
 These receptors mediate many of the psychoactive effects of cannabinoids.
 CB(2) receptors found more within our immune system and gastrointestinal system.
 They have a more limited ability to distribute their influences, being found in a smaller number of immune cells and a few neurons.

 Every plant has a smell, and if you eat it, a flavour too.
 Due to the plant's terpenes, they secreted out of branches, leaves, and flowers.
 The plant's defence system, where the terpenes aim is to repel pests and attract insects that eat the pests it tries to resist, just in case.